OneHunnid/learn-react/readme.md

 ```

 ## Primary Dependencies
-A list of dependencies we use:
+A list of primary dependencies we use:
 ```
 React               # Application library
-React-Router    # Create and manage routes for application Redux           # Manage application state and data Webpack         # A modular JavaScript bundler
+React-Router        # Create and manage routes for application Redux               # Manage application state and data Webpack             # A modular JavaScript bundler Webpack-dev-server  # Development server Webpack-dashboard   # CLI dashboard for webpack dev server Babel               # JavaScript compiler
+Node-sass           # Sass for styling
+Eslint              # JavaScript linter
 ```